-- Forsyth Technical Community College provides students with flexible educational pathways to a competitive workforce for the community and global economy.
+- Forsyth Technical Community College provides students with guided educational pathways into a competitive workforce for the community and global economy.

-- 4 College Transfer Degrees; Associate in Arts, Fine Arts, Engineering, and Science
+- Associate in Arts, Fine Arts in Theater-Acting, Fine Arts in Visual Arts, Engineering, and Science

 - 1,069 Associate Degrees, 211 Diplomas and 349 Certificates totaling 1,629 credentials

 - Hispanic: 10%

 - Average age: 27

 - Female: 60%, Male: 40%

 - From Forsyth County: 66%, From Stokes County: 8%, Other: 26%